jeeliz/jeelizFaceFilter/README.md

-# jeelizFaceFilter: perform computer-vision in the browser.
+# Jeeliz Face Filter: Build your own augmented reality web application

-This API allows you to detect and track the face in real time from a video stream, and to overlay 3D content for augmented reality application.
-We provide some demonstrations using THREE.js 3D engine.
-Thanks to *Jeeliz Face Filter*, you can build your own augmented reality web application.
+This javascript library detects and tracks the face in real time from the video stream of the webcam captured with WebRTC.
+Then it is possible to overlay 3D content for augmented reality application.
+We provide various demonstrations using main WebGL 3D engines.

+This library is lightweight and it does not include any 3D engine or third party library.
+We want to keep it framework agnostic so the outputs of the library are raw : if the a face is detected or not, the position and the scale of the detected face and the rotation Euler angles.
+But thanks to the featured examples and boilerplates, you can quickly use it in a more usable context (for motion head tracking, for face filter or face replacement...).

 ![facefilter demo jeeliz small](https://user-images.githubusercontent.com/11960872/37533324-cfa3e516-2941-11e8-99a9-96a1e20c80a3.jpg)